cucapra/latte23/web/content/index.md

 template = "page.html"
 +++

-LATTE '23 is a workshop co-located with [ASPLOS '23][asplos-21].
+LATTE '23 is a workshop co-located with [ASPLOS '23][asplos-23].
-It will happen on **Sunday, March 26, 2023** in Vancouver, BC, Canada.
+It will happen on Sunday, March 26, 2023 in Vancouver, BC, Canada.

 ## Registration